AnswerDotAI/fsdp_qlora/README.md

 ### `--precision bf16` (pure bfloat16)

 This will cast all the model parameters to `torch.bfloat16` before training and won't use FSDP mixed precision.
-As a results, sharded and unsharded params will be stored in bf16, forward and backward passes will be done in bf16, and gradient reduction and updates will also be done in bf16.
+As a result, sharded and unsharded params will be stored in bf16, forward and backward passes will be done in bf16, and gradient reduction and updates will be done in bf16.

 ### `--precision fp32` (pure float32)

 This will cast all the model parameters to `torch.float32` before training and won't use FSDP mixed precision.
-As a results, sharded and unsharded params will be stored in fp32, forward and backward passes will be done in fp32, and gradient reduction and updates will also be done in fp32.
+As a result, sharded and unsharded params will be stored in fp32, forward and backward passes will be done in fp32, and gradient reduction and updates will be done in fp32.

 ### `--precision mp_fp16_autocast` (mixed float16 with autocast)